xpportal/Micro-Plugin-Publisher/api/README.md

 ## Acknowledgments

 This project uses Cloudflare Workers and R2, powerful tools for building and deploying serverless applications and object storage.
+It also leverages Cloudflare's caching capabilities to improve performance and reduce load on the backend.